 Amaryllis is a very popular indoor houseplant as it is an easy-care succulent that requires very little attention.
 But, using amaryllis outdoors is a much more challenging proposition.
-So, in this article I outline the challenges that gardeners encounter when they attempt to grow amaryllis outdoors, and when they wish to move a potted amaryllis houseplant outdoors.
+So, in this article I outline the challenges that gardeners encounter when they attempt to grow amaryllis outdoors as a yard plant, and I also cover the challenges involved when you want to move a potted amaryllis houseplant outdoors.

 Table of Contents

 - Amaryllis care outdoors

 - Amaryllis temperature guide

 - A guide to planting amaryllis outside as a yard plant